ipfs/js-ipfs/examples/exchange-files-in-browser/README.md

-# Tutorial - Build a tiny browser app to exchange files between nodes
+# Tutorial - Transfer files between the browser and other IPFS nodes

 > Welcome!
 This tutorial will help you exchange files between browser nodes and go-ipfs nodes.